MatiGrinberg/AWS_Sagemaker/README.md

 # AWS_Sagemaker
-Simple example on using AWS Sagemaker to showcase my skill in it
+Examples on using AWS Sagemaker to showcase my skill in it

 ## 1st example using a Notebook Instance
 I used a common dataset to predict if a group of individuals had an income above a certain threshold.